 Esophagus, basic layers (cross section)

-In the mucosa of the esophagus --
+In the esophageal mucosa --

 Esophageal epithelium is non-keratinized stratified squamous.
 Note that the basal surface of the epithelium is deeply indented by connective tissue papillae.

-In oblique section through the epithelium, the connective tissue papillae can look like "islands," apparently surrounded by epithelium.
+In oblique section through the epithelium, the connective tissue papillae can look like "islands", apparently surrounded by epithelium.
 Beginning students frequently mistake such an appearance for glands.

 Esophageal muscularis mucosa is noticably thicker than that in the stomach and intestine, and includes only longitudinal muscle fibers.